lxdock/lxdock/docs/getting_started.rst

 Command line completion
 -----------------------

-LXDock can provide completion for commands and container names.
+LXDock can provide completion for commands, options and container names.

 Bash
 ~~~~